 Yaniqueque from Samana is something entirely different, and I won't touch upon that one here.

 There are also several variations of the same dish throughout the island, This is the Yaniqueque Dominicano as I know it.
 There may be differences between regions, and even between homes, but they won't be too far from each other.
 If you have a different Yaniqueque recipe, I'd love to hear about it.

 [Recipe + Video] Yaniqueque (Fried Crispy Johnny Cake Tortillas)

-- 3 tablespoons of vegetable oil for the dough, can be the same type as below
+- 3 tablespoons vegetable oil, for the dough, can be the same type as below

-- ½ teaspoon of coarse sea salt for sprinkling.
+- ½ teaspoon coarse sea salt, for sprinkling

 - Mix dry ingredients: Mix the flour, baking powder, baking soda, and salt.

 - Make the dough: Mix flour with water and the oil for the dough and mix in.
 Work the dough on a lightly floured surface until everything is well mixed.
 You may need to add some flour if it is too sticky or a little bit of water if it is too dry.
 Don't knead the dough more than absolutely necessary to combine all the ingredients.Let dough rest for 10 min covered in plastic film.